Tooling: Scaling Agent Primitives

 apm compile && apm install

-apm run codex-sec-review --param pr_id=123
+apm run copilot-sec-review --param pr_id=123

 # Team members can install and use your primitives

-# apm.yml - Project configuration (like package.json)
+# apm.yml in your project root (like package.json)

 name: security-review-workflow